fedorenchik/PlanetVim/.vim/pack/apps/opt/vimspector/README.md

 vimspector has first-class support for executing programs remotely and attaching to them.
 This support is unique to vimspector and on top of (complementary to) any such support in actual debug adapters.

+# What Vimspector is not

+Vimspector is a vim UI on top of the Debug Adapter Protocol.
+It's intended to be high level and convenient for day-to-day debugging tasks.

+Vimspector is not:

+* a debugger!
+It's just the UI and some glue.
+* fast.
+It's abstractions all the way down.
+If you want a fast, native debugger, there are other options.
+* comprehensive.
+It's limited by DAP, and limited by my time.
+I implement the features I think most users will need, not every feature possible.
+* for everyone.
+Vimspector intentionally provides a "one size fits all" UI and approach.
+This means that it can only provide essential/basic debugging features for a given language.
+This makes it convenient for everyday usage, but not ideal for power users or those with very precise or specific requirements.
+See [motivation](#motivation) for more info.

 ## Status